Libensemble/libensemble/docs/platforms/platforms_index.rst

 Zero-resource workers
 ~~~~~~~~~~~~~~~~~~~~~

-Users with persistent ``gen_f`` functions may notice with certain
+Users with persistent ``gen_f`` functions may notice that the persistent workers
-configurations that associated persistent workers are still automatically assigned
+are still automatically assigned system resources.
+This can be wasteful since those
-system resources.
-This can be wasteful if those workers only run in-place and
+workers only run ``gen_f`` routines in-place and don't use the Executor to submit
-don't use the Executor to submit applications to allocated nodes:
+applications to allocated nodes:

 .. image:: ../images/persis_wasted_node.png
     :alt: persis_wasted_node
     :scale: 40
     :align: center

-This can be resolved within the Executor definition in a calling script.
+This can be resolved within the Executor definition in the calling script.
 Set the
 parameter ``zero_resource_workers`` to a list of worker IDs that shouldn't have
 system resources assigned.
 For example, when using a single instance of Persistent
 :doc:`APOSMM<../examples/aposmm>` as your ``gen_f``, the Executor definition